Lasso Guarantees for Time Series Estimation Under Subgaussian Tails and $ \beta $-Mixing: Introduction

-So far we have only mentioned the one work~\cite{basu2015regularized} that is most closely related to ours.
-But we wish to emphasize that several other researchers have recently published work on statistical analysis of high dimensional time series. \cite{song2011large}, \cite{wu2015high} and \cite{alquier2011sparsity} give theoretical guarantees assuming that RE conditions hold.
-As~\cite{basu2015regularized} pointed out, it takes a fair bit of work to actually establish RE conditions in the presence of dependence. \cite{chudik2011infinite,chudik2013econometric,chudik2014theory} use high dimensional time series for global macroeconomic modeling.
-Alternatives to Lasso that have been explored include the Dantzig selector~\citep{han2013transition}, quantile based methods for heavy-tailed data~\citep{qiu2015robust}, quasi-likelihood approaches~\citep{uematsu2015penalized}, and two-stage estimation techniques~\citep{davis2012sparse}.
-Both~\cite{uematsu2015penalized} as well as~\cite{kock2015oracle} establish oracle inequalities for the Lasso applied to time series prediction. \cite{uematsu2015penalized} established finite sample $ \ell_1 $-regularized (some other penalties were also considered) LS and GLS estimator error bounds for VAR models with generic innovations assuming their 4th moments exist.
-Their results allow for dimension $ p $ to grow at a polynomial rate of sample size.
-Similar to \cite{basu2015regularized}, \cite{kock2015oracle} provided non-asymptotic Lasso error and prediction error bounds for stable Gaussian VARs.
-Both \cite{sivakumar2015beyond} and \cite{medeiros2016l1} considered subexponential designs. \cite{sivakumar2015beyond} studied lasso on iid subexponential designs and provide finite sample bounds. \cite{medeiros2016l1} studied adaptive lasso on linear time series and provided sign consistency results. \cite{wang2007regression} provided theoretical guarantees of lasso in time series setting assuming the dimension holds constant while sample size goes to infinity. \cite{nicholson2014hierarchical,nicholson2015varx},~\cite{guo2015high}, and~\cite{ngueyep2014large} consider structured penalties beyond the $\ell_1$ penalty. \cite{zhang2015gaussian},~\cite{mcmurry2015high},~\cite{wang2013sparse} and~\cite{chen2013covariance} consider estimation of the covariance (or precision) matrix of high dimensional time series. \cite{mcmurry2015high} and~\cite{nardi2011autoregressive} both highlight that autoregressive (AR) estimation, even in univariate time series, leads to high dimensional parameter estimation problems if the lag is allowed to be unbounded.
+Various authors have investigated the theoretical aspects of the topic with their own sets of assumptions on the underlying DGMs.
+Some of the earlier work (\cite{song2011large}, \cite{wu2015high} and \cite{alquier2011sparsity}) gave theoretical lasso guarantees assuming that RE conditions hold.
+However, as~\cite{basu2015regularized} pointed out, it is non-trivial to actually establish RE conditions in the presence of dependence.
+Both \cite{han2013transition} and \cite{han2015direct} studied the stable Gaussian VAR models while this paper covers wider classes of processes as our examples demonstrate. { \cite{fan2016penalized} considered the case of multiple sequences of univariate $ \alpha $-mixing heavy-tailed dependent data.
+Under a stringent condition on the auto-covariance structure (please refer to Appendix D in~\cite{wong2017lasso} for details), the paper established finite sample $ \ell_2 $ consistency in the real support for penalized least squares estimators.
+In addition, under mutual incoherence type assumption, it provided sign and $ \ell_\infty $ consistency.
+An AR(1) example was given as an illustration.} Both~\cite{uematsu2015penalized} and~\cite{kock2015oracle} establish oracle inequalities for lasso applied to time series prediction. \cite{uematsu2015penalized} provided results not just for lasso but also for estimators using penalties such as the SCAD penalty.
+Also, instead of assuming Gaussian errors, it assumed only that fourth moments of the errors exist. \cite{kock2015oracle} provided non-asymptotic lasso error and prediction error bounds for stable Gaussian VARs.
+Both \cite{sivakumar2015beyond} and \cite{medeiros2016} considered subexponential designs. \cite{sivakumar2015beyond} studied lasso on iid subexponential designs and provide finite sample bounds. \cite{medeiros2016} studied adaptive lasso for linear time series models and provided sign consistency results. \cite{wang2007regression} provided theoretical guarantees for lasso in linear regression models with autoregressive errors.
+Other structured penalties beyond the $\ell_1$ penalty have also been considered \citep{nicholson2014hierarchical,nicholson2015varx,guo2015high,ngueyep2014large}. \cite{zhang2015gaussian},~\cite{mcmurry2015high},~\cite{wang2013sparse} and~\cite{chen2013covariance} consider estimation of the covariance (or precision) matrix of high-dimensional time series. \cite{mcmurry2015high} and~\cite{nardi2011autoregressive} both highlight that autoregressive (AR) estimation, even in univariate time series, leads to high-dimensional parameter estimation problems if the lag is allowed to be unbounded.